-Option 1 Option 2 Option 3

-C - Retailing Existing amount of To allow growth of Monitor retail

-Capacity provision is adequate, retail supply generally capacity and plan for
+Option 1 Option 2 Option 3 C - Retailing Capacity provision is adequate, • Monitor retail capacity and plan for sustainable, phased growth

-generally across Derry sustainable, phased

-and Strabane and retail growth

-types

 Issues Raised - Retailing Capacity

 - Option 2 presents an alternative approach aimed at maximising the investment opportunities and letting market forces determine the amount of retailing across the District. - An evidence base would have assisted the generation of Options. - The issue of qualitative as well as quantative need is important including competition and choice and flexibility. - Ensure preferred Option 3 is consistent with the SPPS. - Impact of future events i.e. Brexit will impact on preferred option for retail. - Support for Option 3 but needs 'tight control'. - The existing District Centres in both the Waterside and Cityside have headroom in respect of unimplemented planning permissions and account would need to be taken of these in respect of future retail growth, capacity and need. - Commitments at Crescent Link and Rossdowney Road must be taken into account. - There is an oversupply of convenience floorspace in the City e.g. Lisnagelvin District Centre has an extant permission for redevelopment and Springtown has an unoccupied extension. - There needs to be more retailing evidence to consider retailing provision. - Need to monitor retail capacity. - Consideration should be given to recognising Drumahoe Village as an existing retailing node serving the local catchment and the wider rural area.